razshare/catpaw/README.md

 ```
 for production mode.

+> [!NOTE]
+> More in depth examples are available at [tncrazvan/catpaw-examples](https://github.com/tncrazvan/catpaw-examples/tree/master/src).

 # Build & Run

 It is possible, but not required, to build your application into a single `.phar` file using